Pinewood Toronto Studios: History

 The project covers 4.5 ha of land in the Port Lands area of Toronto, a former industrial area, that is already home to a number of smaller studios.
 The Port Lands site was originally a brownfield site owned by Imperial Oil, and required considerable cleanup prior to reuse.

 Initial work on the complex began in August 2006.

 In June 2009, the studio entered into a comprehensive sales and marketing agreement with the Pinewood Studios Group, resulting in the facility being renamed Pinewood Toronto Studios.

 Pinewood Toronto Studios was constructed to be a "green" facility with a number of environmental considerations.

 In March 2018, Bell Media reached a deal with the UK-based Pinewood studios group, the City of Toronto government, and several holdings companies to purchase a controlling stake in the studio.
 As part of the deal, Bell Media announced that an additional 170,000 square feet of sound stages would be built at Pinewood Toronto to ease scarcity of production space in Toronto.

 Stages and facilities

 The 11-hectare lot features seven purpose-built sound stages and one converted warehouse, ranging from 10000 sqft to 46000 sqft.
 The largest sound stage, called the Mega Stage, is more than 46000 sqft and until 2016, was the largest purpose-built sound stage in North America.

+In May 2024, it was announced one of the studios sound stages would be named "The Star Trek Stage", on which the television series Star Trek: Discovery and the film Star Trek: Section 31 were shot.
+In January 2025, another sound stage was named "The Norman Jewison Stage" in honor of the filmmaker.